-According to DWS (2016), the Eshlazi and Rutledge Park Dams operate as a unit to supply the Eshowe Water Supply Scheme and their combined firm yield is 1.29 million m^3/a (3.53 M l/d).
+The impact of the 2014-2017 drought prompted DWS to conduct a Drought Operating Rules (DOR) study for the Eshowe WSS (DWS, 2016).
+According to this study, the Eshlazi and Rutledge Park Dams operate as a unit to supply the Eshowe Water Supply Scheme and their combined historic firm yield is 1.29 million m3/a (3.53 Me/d).
 The long-term stochastic yield of this integrated system was assessed by DWS using three different scenarios (for optimal utilisation of the resource between the two dams):

-- Scenario 1 both dams are drawn down simultaneously; - Scenario 2 the Rutledge Park Dam is emptied before the Eshlazi Dam is utilised; and - Scenario 3 the storage in both dams is split 50/50 to ensure that water was utilisation altered between Rutledge Park and Eshlazi Dams.
+Scenario 1 - both dams are drawn down simultaneously;

+- Scenario 2 the Rutledge Park Dam is emptied before the Eshlazi Dam is utilised; and - Scenario 3 the storage in both dams is split 50/50 to ensure that water was utilisation altered between Rutledge Park and Eshlazi Dams.

-The results of the long-term stochastic yield analyses of the system, for different assurance levels of supply, are provided in Table 16.9.
+The results of the long-term stochastic yield analyses of the system, for different assurance levels of supply, are provided in Table 16.10.
 Different orders in utilisation of the storage from the two dams had very little effect of safe yield of the system.
 This is most likely as a result of the dams being close together and there being an insignificant catchment area for runoff generation into the lower Rutledge Park Dam.
-Based on recent site visits (2021), it was discovered that operators utilise the Rutledge Park Dam until it reaches a relatively low level, before water is released from the Eshlazi Dam.
+With UW now managing and operating the two dams, it has been established that operators utilise the Rutledge Park Dam until it reaches a relatively low level, before water is released from the Eshlazi Dam (i.e. Scenario 2).